agape-apps/LogosNotesExport/README.md

 # Dry run to see what would be exported
 LogosNotesExporter --dry-run --verbose

-# Export with date-based folders
+# Export with date-based folders (instead of Notebook folders)
 LogosNotesExporter --date-folders --no-organize-notebooks

-# Export without YAML frontmatter and show metadata in content
+# Export without YAML frontmatter and show some metadata in content
 LogosNotesExporter --no-frontmatter --show-metadata

 # Include note IDs in metadata